ckan/ckanext-harvest/README.rst

           in the WUI.
         * description: a small description of what the harvester does.
 This will appear on the form as a guidance to the user.
-        * form_config_interface [optional]: Harvesters willing to store configuration values in the database must provide this key.
-The only supported value is 'Text'.
-This will enable the configuration text box in the form.
-See also the ``validate_config`` method.

         A complete example may be::

             {
                 'name': 'csw',
                 'title': 'CSW Server',
-                'description': 'A server that implements OGC\'s Catalog Service for the Web (CSW) standard'
+                'description': 'A server that implements OGC's Catalog Service for the Web (CSW) standard'
             }

-        returns: A dictionary with the harvester descriptors
+        :returns: A dictionary with the harvester descriptors
         '''

     def validate_config(self, config):
         '''

+        [optional]

         Harvesters can provide this method to validate the configuration entered in the form.
 It should return a single string, which will be stored in the database.
         Exceptions raised will be shown in the form's error messages.

+        :param harvest_object_id: Config string coming from the form
-        returns A string with the validated configuration options
+        :returns: A string with the validated configuration options
+        '''

+    def get_original_url(self, harvest_object_id):
+        '''

+        [optional]

+        This optional but very recommended method allows harvesters to return the URL to the original remote document, given a Harvest Object id.
+        Note that getting the harvest object you have access to its guid as well as the object source, which has the URL.
+        This URL will be used on error reports to help publishers link to the original document that has the errors.
+If this method is not provided or no URL is returned, only a link to the local copy of the remote document will be shown.

+        Examples:
+            * For a CKAN record: http://{ckan-instance}/api/rest/{guid}
+            * For a WAF record: http://{waf-root}/{file-name}
+            * For a CSW record: http://{csw-server}/?Request=GetElementById&Id={guid}&...

+        :param harvest_object_id: HarvestObject id
+        :returns: A string with the URL to the original document
         '''

     def gather_stage(self, harvest_job):